UnifiedPush/contrib/gateways/matrix.md

 The one at https://matrix.gateway.unifiedpush.org is publically available, however you can easily self-host it.

-Here is a rewrite proxy, change accepted with your own endpoint :
+Here is a rewrite proxy, change `accepted` with your own endpoint, do not forget the last `/` :

 ```
 resolver 127.0.0.1;